NetComposer/nkservice/doc/api_intro.md

 ## Login

 Right after starting the connection, the client must send a _login_ request (see [core commands](doc/api_commands.md)).
-The service or plugin responsible to accept the user must supply an unique `user` (a single user can start multiple connections) and a session-specific `session_id`.
+The service or plugin responsible to accept the user must supply an `user` (a single user can start multiple connections) and an unique, session-specific `session_id`.
 The server provides a unique session_id, but the service login can change it, possibly during a session recovery procedure.

 If you login to the External API server started by the core class (defined in NkSERVICE global configuration) you can only use the (also defined in the config) system-wide administrator's user and pass.
 In this case, you are allowed to perform administrative functions like creating new services (other ways to create services are defined in the introduction).